abcdesktopio/docs/opsdocs/docs/usecases/4.4/multus-user-pod.md

 ## Create a new user

-Now that the configuration is done, you can connect to your abcdesktop url and perform a login with a user.
-Its pod will be created and once done you should see both networks interfaces by running this command.
+With the configuration in place, log in to your abcdesktop instance.
+After the user pod is created, verify that both network interfaces are present by running the following command.

 ```
 kubectl exec -it <YOUR_POD> -n abcdesktop -- ifconfig